In the Land of 10,000 Lakes…

 We have over 11,000 lakes, 104,000 miles of rivers and streams, and 13 million acres of surface water in Minnesota.

-40% of MN waters do not meet basic water quality standards.
+About half of Minnesota waters do not meet basic water quality standards.

 In Minnesota, our lakes and rivers define our history, our livelihoods, and our future.
-Together we can work together to protect our lakes and land for the next generation.
+Together we can protect our lakes and land for the next generation.